stratasan/engineering/docs/core_values.md

 ## Show up and don’t quit

-Whatever we are doing at Stratasan, we must first consciously show ip; and when things are difficult we must convince ourselves don’t quit.
+Whatever we are doing at Stratasan, we must first consciously show up; and when things are difficult we must convince ourselves don’t quit.